deitch/docker_registry2/README.md

 * `RegistryAuthenticationException`: username and password are invalid
 * `RegistryAuthorizationException`: user does not have sufficient rights to search in this registry

+**NOTE:** The search endpoint relies on the catalog endpoint, which only is available from registry:2.1.
+If you try it prior to 2.1, you will get a `404` error.

 #### tags
 ````ruby